 MAP Audit

 MAP audits the interaction record you submit.
 It does not verify the company for you.
 Pre-prompted, scripted, fabricated, or user-authored exchanges are not treated as direct transcripts.
+Auditing a conversation with a child, student, or in an educational context?
+Use MAP-ED instead - it applies child-specific authority standards, a separate severity scale, and keeps student data within appropriate jurisdictional boundaries.

 Auditor Declaration